Register volume

 • Save the data file by clicking Save in the quick access menu, typing Ctrl+S, or by going to File > Save > Data file.

-• > Save your transform by clicking Manage transforms on the Registration ribbon, then Save transform from the dropdown menu.
-The transform includes atlas-alignment information for the volume registration; saving the transform enables you to compare results between different transforms.
+• > Save your transform set by clicking Registration transforms on the Registration ribbon, then Save transform set from the drop-down menu.
+The transform set includes atlas-transformation information for each section that was registered.

 Once you have registered (aligned) your experimental image volume to a reference atlas, you can identify atlas structures in your experimental image as follows: